Ja Morant: 2022–23 season: Contract extension and controversy

 On July 6, 2022, Morant signed a five-year extension with the Grizzlies.
 The deal includes $193 million of guaranteed money, increasing to $231 million contingent upon his selection to an All-NBA team.
 On October 21, in the second game of the season, Morant recorded 49 points, 4 rebounds, 8 assists and 2 blocks on 17-of-26 shooting from the field in a 129–122 win over the Houston Rockets.
 He set the Grizzlies franchise mark for most points scored through the first two games of a season (83).
 On November 27, Morant put up his fifth career triple-double with 27 points, 10 rebounds, and 14 assists in a 127–123 win over the New York Knicks.
 He also tied Marc Gasol for the most triple-doubles in Grizzlies history.
 On December 7, Morant put up his sixth career triple-double with 26 points, 13 rebounds, and 11 assists In a 123–102 win over the Oklahoma City Thunder.
 He also surpassed Marc Gasol for the most triple-doubles in Grizzlies history.

 On January 29, 2023, Morant put up his seventh career triple-double with 27 points, 10 rebounds, and 15 assists in a 112–100 win over the Indiana Pacers.
 He also became the first player in Grizzlies history to put up at least 25 points, 10 rebounds, and 15 assists in a game.
 On February 2, Morant was named to his second NBA All-Star Game as a reserve guard for the Western Conference.
 On February 28, Morant scored 28 of his 39 points in the third quarter and added 10 assists and 10 rebounds to achieve his 10th career triple-double in a 121–109 win over the Los Angeles Lakers.
 He made 10 of 12 shots in the highest-scoring quarter ever by a Grizzlies player.

-March 2023 gun incident
+In Game 3 of the Grizzlies' first round playoff series against the Los Angeles Lakers, Morant put up 45 points, with 22 of those coming from the fourth quarter, alongside 13 assists and nine rebounds in a 111–101 loss.
+His 22 points scored in the fourth quarter are the most points scored in a quarter in a playoff game in Grizzlies history.
+Memphis would go on to lose the series in 6 games.